Essenceia/uselessly_fast_bfloat16_multiplier/README.md

 ![synth result](docs/pipe.webp)
-*Synthesis json results rendered using `LintyServices.linty-graphviz` by NikKeberg, all credit belongs to him.*
+*Synthesis json results rendered using `LintyServices.linty-graphviz` by NikLeberg, all credit belongs to him.*

 By pipelining the floatpoint multiplication over 8 cycles this design managed to reach a maximum operating frequency of `550 MHz`, taking the crown for this challenge.